agoose77/derpy/README.md

 ## Python Grammar Parsing
-A Python parser example can be found in the `grammrs.python` module.
+A Python parser example can be found in the `derpy.grammars.python` module.
 It may not entirely be correct; small errors in the grammar may exist due to a hasty translation from the Python 3 official grammar.
 Alternatively, the EBNF parser can be used to produce a Python grammar parser.

 Most of the lines of code are devoted to outputting a useful AST (but for around 1200 loc, it's still quite compact).
-A custom `ast` module is defined to allow a similar API to the built-in ast module (In fact, the ast output was tested with an existing ast-to-code utility, simply by replacing the import to ast with our own).
+A custom `derpy.ast` module is defined to allow a similar API to the built-in ast module (In fact, the ast output was tested with an existing ast-to-code utility, simply by replacing the import to ast with our own).

 ## [Py]EBNF Grammar Meta Parsing
-An example of parsing the Python EBNF grammar, to produce the source for a Python parser, can be found in the `grammars.ebnf` To make this usable as an AST generator requires some formatting of each rule (using a reduction), which can be done by using custom reduction rules on the output of the generator.
+An example of parsing the Python EBNF grammar, to produce the source for a Python parser, can be found in the `derpy.grammars.ebnf`
+To make this usable as an AST generator requires some formatting of each rule (using a reduction), which can be done by using custom reduction rules on the output of the generator.
 The produced Python grammar can be compared against the hand-rolled one in `python`